apostrophecms/docs/docs/tutorials/rich-text-extension-deep-dive.md

 ```
 Finally, we use some conditional logic to first test if the final number of characters would be greater than the limit if the transaction is allowed.
 If not, we return true.
 If it exceeds the limit and the content is being pasted into the editor we then delete the incoming content to make it fit the limit.
 The `transaction.selection.$head.pos` is going to get the position of the cursor within the transaction.
 Given that it was just pasted, this will be the end of the pasted content.
 We then set the `from` position to the number of characters over the limit back from the end of the pasted content and the `to` to the end of the selection (we could also have used `pos` directly, but the code is clearer using `to`).
 The `deleteRange()` method is then used to delete the characters between the two positions before returning `true` to allow the transaction.
 If the transaction is coming from the user typing and going over the limit it won't be permitted by returning `false`.

 This extension was created to allow for the counting of both total and highlighted characters in our rich-text editor.
 There is also an official [Tiptap extension](https://tiptap.dev/api/extensions/character-count) that will return the total number of characters in the editor.
 This extension takes a slightly different route than the extension that we just covered.
 It makes use of `storage` to hold the word and character values and updates with every transaction, rather than calculating when the modal is activated.
 The primary purpose of `storage` in a Tiptap extension is to hold data or state relevant to the extension's functionality.
 This can include settings, temporary data, or any other information the extension needs to function correctly.
 The `storage` is tied to the lifecycle of the extension itself.
 It is created when the extension is instantiated and exists as long as the extension is active.
 The scope of the storage is limited to the extension, meaning it is not directly accessible by other parts of the Tiptap editor or other extensions unless explicitly designed to be so.
-This is a very useful Tiptap feature that can be used in your custom extensions/
+This is a very useful Tiptap feature that can be used in your custom extensions.

 ## Summation
-In this tutorial, we walked through how you can improve and customize the ApostropheCMS `rich-text-widget`.
+In this tutorial series, we walked through how you can improve and customize the ApostropheCMS `rich-text-widget`.
 On the Apostrophe side, we learned a little about how to add custom options for your modules that improve the core modules using the `getBrowserData()` extended method.
 We also learned what is needed to add a new button to the toolbar or an item to the insert menu to activate your new functionality.

 On the Tiptap side, we introduced how you can use premade extensions from [Tiptap](https://tiptap.dev/) and other developers.
 We also demonstrated how to make a simple plugin for adding your own string replacements.
 Finally, we dug deep into Tiptap and ProseMirror development, creating an extension that added a plugin to ProseMirror.